0

 Where: Soho

 Jacob Kenedy (of Bocca di Lupo) and Victor Hugo (not the author) came up with Gelupo in 2010 and opened it right opposite the restaurant.
-New flavours from the popular Soho store this summer include figleaf, Pimms & lemonade and wild strawberry sorbet.
+New flavours from the popular Soho store this summer include ricotta, chocolate and pepper (in one scoop).

 Follow them on Instagram @gelupogelato

-Best known for their amazing ice-cream sandwiches, this London company prides itself on top ingredient sourcing including organic chocolate from Original Beans and Jersey and Guernsey cream from The Estate Dairy.
-You’ll find Happy Endings ice-cream sandwiches across London at places like Yard Sale pizza and Snackbar in Dalston.
-Flavours include The Naughty One - Miso salt caramel parfait between squidgy slices of chocolate Guinness cake and soy dulce de leche (our favourite).
+Best known for their amazing ice-cream sandwiches, this London company prides itself on using the best ingredients whether that's organic chocolate from Original Beans or Jersey and Guernsey cream from The Estate Dairy.
+You’ll find Happy Endings ice-cream sandwiches across London from Gladwells in Camberwell to Superette in Islington and they also do soft serve from the hatch at The Pavilion Cafe.
+One of our favourites is The Naughty One - Miso salt caramel parfait between squidgy slices of chocolate Guinness cake and soy dulce de leche.

 Follow them on Instagram @happyendingsldn